Kalamaili Nature Reserve: Wildlife

 Kalamaili Nature Reserve harbors many symbolic species in its arid steppe landscape.
-Mongolian wild ass (Equus hemionus hemionus), goitered gazelle (Gazella subgutturosa), Eurasian wolf (Canis lupus lupus), red fox (Vulpes vulpes) are the common ungulate and carnivorous inhabitants.
+Mongolian wild ass (Equus hemionus hemionus), goitered gazelle (Gazella subgutturosa), Mongolian wolf (Canis lupus chanco), red fox (Vulpes vulpes) are the common ungulate and carnivorous inhabitants.
 A recent survey showed there were 3128 to 4711 wild asses and 11366 to 16235 goitered gazelles living in Kalamaili.
-Argali sheep (Ovis ammon) and Wild Bactrian camel (Camelus ferus) are also reported but very rare.
+Argali sheep (Ovis ammon) and wild Bactrian camel (Camelus ferus) are also reported but very rare.

 Przewalski's horse (Equus ferus przewalskii) has been reintroduced to Kalamaili by Xinjiang Forestry Department since 2001.
 After initial difficulties, the population is now distributed in the center of the reserve, at the western part of Mt.
 Kalamaili.
 The stabilized and healthy population breeds and grows in the wild each year.
 By the end of 2010, the population reached to 70 individuals (5 harem groups and 1 to 2 bachelor groups).
 Kalamaili Nature Reserve, Xinjiang Wild Horse Breeding Center, Beijing Forestry University, the National Zoo in Washington, D.C., and Princeton University have been monitoring this population for many years and conducting a series of extensive researches on the population dynamics, behaviors, physiology, genetics, and conservation.